 We all know that calcium is essential for good bone health.
-Since our kinder years, it has been drilled into us that calcium comes from cows… and I’m sure we can all recite the 3 recommended servings of dairy per day.
-The problem with those recommendations is that it doesn’t take into account the fact that dairy, alongside beef, is one of the largest contributors to greenhouse gas emissions.
-Don’t get me wrong, I love my cheese and kefir, and I do advocate that dairy has an important role in general nutrition.
-But if you are like me, and struggle to get your ‘three recommended serves of dairy’ in, maybe its time to start looking at other sources of non-dairy calcium foods to ensure we are meeting the recommended targets for bone health.
+Since our kinder years, it has been drilled into us that calcium comes from cows, and I’m sure we can all recite the 3 recommended servings of dairy per day.
+The problem with this recommendations is that it doesn’t take into account the fact that dairy, alongside beef, is one of the largest contributors to greenhouse gas emissions (see Flexitarian – Sustainable Choices).
+Don’t get me wrong, I love my yogurt and kefir, and I do feel that dairy can have an important role in nutrition.
+But if you are like me, and struggle to get in your ‘three recommended serves of dairy’, then maybe its time to start looking at other non-dairy sources of calcium to ensure we are meeting the recommended targets for bone health.

 Top 10 Surprisingly Non-Dairy Calcium Sources

 For the general adult population, we should be aiming for 1000mg of calcium per day.
 For reference sake, a glass of dairy milk has ~300mg of calcium.
 Here are my top 10 surprisingly non-dairy source of calcium.

 - Soybeans, cooked 1 cup – 175mg